iTzLegend23/Unity-Projects/PONG Clone/README.md

 * Navigate to the root folder of the project you just cloned from GitHub
 * Double-click to add.
 Unity should pull the project up
 * The project should be playable from here
-* Or you can build an application and run that instead
+* Alternatively, you can clone the included application and simply run it instead

 ### To Play:
 * Main screen includes three options: Play, Options, Quit